Why Is Navratri Celebrated | Legends Behind Navratri

 To end Shiva’s destructive anger, Narayana cut Uma’s body and the different parts of her charred body fell in different parts of the country and the world.
 The places where the parts fell are worshipped today as ‘Shakti Peeths’ and she came to be known as Sati.

-Brahma reassured Shiva that Uma will take re-birth and unite with Lord Shiva as his consort.
+Brahma reassured Shiva that Uma would take re-birth and unite with Lord Shiva as his consort.
 In her reincarnation, she fulfilled her destiny.
 Hence, Navratri is celebrated as the homecoming of Uma with Ganesh, Kartik, Saraswati, and Lakshmi along with companions Jaya and Bijaya during Sharad Ritu.

 The Lotus Legend of Rama and Ravana